 - Drag to the location within the destination presentation where you want to drop.
 As you drag to the location you want to drop, you will see that the cursor no longer shows the number of slides.
 Instead, the cursor now shows a plus icon, as shown highlighted in red within Figure 6, below.

-Figure 6: Dragged slide ready to be dropped
+Figure 6: Dragged slides ready to be dropped

-- To drop the slides just let go off your mouse button.
-The selected slides will appear within the destination presentation, as shown in Figure 7.
+- To drop the slide just let go off your mouse button.
+The selected slide(s) will appear within the destination presentation, as shown in Figure 7.

 Figure 7: Slides placed within the destination presentation

 Note: By default, your copied slides will inherit the formatting (Theme) of your destination presentation.
 To retain the slide formatting (Theme) of the source presentation, make sure to click the Paste Options icon, as shown highlighted in blue within Figure 8, below, this icon shows up as soon as you drop the slides.
 And from the drop-down menu that appears, select the Keep Source Formatting option (highlighted in green within Figure 8).
 Typically though, this is not advisable since you will end up with a bunch of inconsistent looking slides in the destination presentation.

 Figure 8: Keep Source Formatting icon